Country _ Name

 Attitude of the country towards modern asset and portfolio management services

 Compared to developed foreign markets, companies operating in this category are characterized by a small scale of operations.
 So far, this has been due to relatively high levels of operating costs and much lower personal wealth of Polish people than those in Western Europe.
-Poles have up to four times less financial assets in relation to GDP than residents of other European countries.
+The median net household wealth in Poland is about 55–60% of the euro area median, and average assets per person are markedly lower than in Western European countries.
+The Polish economy, like the economies of other countries in the Central and Eastern Europe, is still characterized by a relatively low level of financial intermediation compared to the euro area countries.
+Polish households still prefer bank deposits over investments in capital markets, contributing to the dominance of banks and lower market-based intermediation.

 Legal affairs